-Afro Libio Basaldella, who went by the professional name Afro, was born in Udine on March 4, 1912.
+Afro Libio Basaldella, known professionally as Afro, was born in Udine on March 4, 1912.
 He trained in Florence and Venice, where he received his diploma in painting in 1931.
-The following year he spent some time in Milan, where, with his brother Mirko, he frequented Arturo Martini’s studio.
+The following year he spent time in Milan, where, with his brother Mirko, he frequented Arturo Martini’s studio.
 There he met Renato Birolli and Ennio Morlotti, with whom he showed at the Galleria del Milione.
 The gallery also hosted Afro’s first solo exhibition in 1935.
 Back in Rome in 1935 (his first sojourn there having been in 1929) he exhibited works inspired by Corrado Cagli and the Roman School at the second Quadriennale.

 In 1950 he had a solo exhibition at the Catherine Viviano Gallery in New York, and in 1952 he joined the Gruppo degli Otto, with whom he exhibited in 1956 at the Venice Biennale and went on to win the prize for best Italian painter.
 In 1958 he painted a large-scale mural for the UNESCO headquarters in Paris.
 Two years later he received the Guggenheim Award in New York and in 1971 the Presidente della Repubblica Prize at the Accademia di San Luca in Rome.
 He taught painting at the Florence Academy until 1973 and then moved to Zurich, where he died on July 24, 1976.